hadley/adv-r/Environments.md

 ### How does local work?

-The source code for `local` is relatively hard to understand because it is very concise.
-If you have read [[computing-on-the-language]], you should be able to puzzle it out, but to make it a bit easier I have rewritten it in a simpler style below.
+The source code for `local` is relatively hard to understand because it is very concise and uses some sutble features of evaluation (including non-standard evaluation of both arguments).
+If you have read [[computing-on-the-language]], you might be able to puzzle it out, but to make it a bit easier I have rewritten it in a simpler style below.

 ```R
 local2 <- function(expr, envir = new.env()) {